Michelangelo’s Creation of Adam: Meaning of the Sistine Chapel Fresco

 michelangelo creation of adam detail

-Michelangelo, The Creation of Adam, from the Sistine Chapel Ceiling, 1508-1512, image courtesy of The Sistine Chapel, Rome
+Michelangelo, The Creation of Adam, from the Sistine Chapel Ceiling, 1508-1512.
+Source: Sistine Chapel, Vatican Museums

-The most direct meaning in Michelangelo’s Creation of Adam is the moment when God created human life, as described in the Book of Genesis in the Christian Bible: “Then God said, “Let us make man in our image, after our likeness.
+The most direct meaning in Michelangelo’s Creation of Adam ic to capture God’s creation of human life, as described in the Book of Genesis in the Christian Bible: “Then God said, “Let us make man in our image, after our likeness.
 And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.”
-Michelangelo chose to illustrate this moment with complete clarity, painting God reaching out and touching Adam’s finger with his, to create the first great spark of life.
+Michelangelo chose to illustrate this moment with complete clarity, painting God reaching out and touching Adam’s finger with his own to create the first great spark of life.

 God is Giving Adam the Gift of Intellect

-Michelangelo, The Creation of Adam, from the Sistine Chapel Ceiling, 1508-1512, in comparison with the structure of the human brain, image courtesy of White Rabbit
+Michelangelo’s The Creation of Adam, from the Sistine Chapel Ceiling, 1508-1512, in comparison with the structure of the human brain.
+Source: White Rabbit

-Many have looked into Michelangelo’s composition in more detail, and found possible suggestions for further hidden meanings.
-One argument made convincingly by MD Frank Lynn Meshberger is that the shape of the drapery and angels surrounding God resembles that of a human brain – amazing, right?
-Meshberger noted surprising correlations between Michelangelo’s design and the anatomy of a real brain, observing sulci in the inner and outer brain, the brain stem, basilar artery, pituitary gland and optic chasm – this astonishing level of accuracy reveals Michelangelo’s deep understanding of human anatomy, and his desire to imbue this into the meaning of his art.
+Many have looked into Michelangelo’s composition in more detail and found possible suggestions for further hidden meanings.
+One argument made convincingly by MD Frank Lynn Meshberger is that the shape of the drapery and angels surrounding God resembles the outline of a human brain – amazing, right?
+Meshberger noted surprising correlations between Michelangelo’s design and the anatomy of a real brain, observing sulci in the inner and outer brain, the brain stem, the basilar artery, the pituitary gland, and the optic chasm.
+This astonishing level of accuracy reveals Michelangelo’s deep understanding of human anatomy and his desire to imbue this into the meaning of his art.

 Michelangelo Believes We Should Aim for Intellectual Pursuits